Dream a Little Dream of Me: Background

-The song's music was composed by Fabian Andre and Wilbur Schwandt while touring the Midwest together in 1930.
-The details of where the piece was composed is inconsistent; Schwandt initially stated that the melody was written while the two were in Paw Paw, Michigan, but he later recalled writing it in Milwaukee.
-The lyrics were written by songwriter Gus Kahn.

-Music producer Thom Donovan described the song as both a lullaby and a love song, with a "comforting, childlike quality".
-Kahn's lyrics depict two lovers reluctantly parting, with one telling the other to "dream a little dream of me" while sleeping.
+Music producer Thom Donovan has described "Dream a Little Dream of Me" as both a lullaby and a love song, noting its “comforting, childlike quality.”
+The lyrics by Gus Kahn portray two lovers parting reluctantly, with one asking the other to remember them through dreams while asleep.

+In 1930, a handwritten manuscript titled Dream a Little Dream of Me, dated January 6, 1930, and written in the hand of composer Milton Adolphus, documents the melody of the song prior to its commercial publication.
+Contemporary newspaper accounts report that Adolphus sold the song outright that year for $12.50, receiving no royalty interest.

+Handwritten musical manuscript titled Dream a Little Dream of Me, dated January 6, 1930, in the hand of Milton Adolphus.

+The melody preserved in the manuscript corresponds to the later published version of the song.
+Adolphus did not receive formal songwriting credit when the song was subsequently registered and published, and he did not pursue ownership or attribution in later years.
+The song was later credited to Fabian Andre and Wilbur Schwandt as composers, with lyrics by Kahn, and went on to become a widely recorded popular standard.

+Accounts from Andre and Schwandt indicate that the song entered the commercial publishing process during their touring activities in the Midwest in 1930.
+Schwandt gave differing recollections over time regarding the specific location where the melody was finalized, citing both Paw Paw, Michigan and Milwaukee in separate statements.
+As was common in the period, the song’s authorship and publication history reflects the informal and often fragmented practices of early twentieth-century popular music production, in which melodies circulated among performers and publishers before being formally registered.

 Early recordings

 "Dream a Little Dream of Me" was recorded by Ozzie Nelson and his Orchestra, with vocals by Nelson in New York City, on February 16, 1931, for Brunswick Records.
 Two days later, Wayne King and his Orchestra, with vocals by Ernie Birchill, recorded the song for Victor Records.
 "Dream a Little Dream of Me" was also an early signature tune of Kate Smith.

 In the summer of 1950, seven recordings of "Dream a Little Dream of Me" were in release, with the versions by Frankie Laine and Jack Owens reaching the US top 20, respectively at numbers 18 and 14; the other versions were by Cathy Mastice, Ella Fitzgerald with trumpet backing by Louis Armstrong, Louis Jordan, Vaughn Monroe, Dinah Shore, and a duet by Bob Crosby and Georgia Gibbs.
 Other traditional pop acts to record "Dream a Little Dream of Me" include Louis Armstrong, Barbara Carroll, Nat King Cole, Doris Day, Joni James, Dean Martin, and the Mills Brothers.